Why are Filaments Expensive and What can You Do About It?

 The quality of a filament is determined by these properties.
-Additionally, you may require further special abilities for a specific product, such as flexibility (nylon), weather resistance (ASA), or outright strength (polycarbonate).
-In the graphic below, you can see which materials are the superheroes in their respective categories.
+Additionally, you may require other special abilities for a specific product, such as flexibility (nylon), weather resistance (ASA), or outright strength (polycarbonate).
+In the graphic below, you can see which materials are superheroes in their respective categories.

-Quality of a polymer can also be reduced by impurities, which are common when it is prepared by cheaper methods.
-I can testify to this with my own experience.
-Even though I have been at first pleased to find cheap filaments on some e-commerce websites, I have always ended up with low-quality products, that leaked, cracked, smelled bad, etc.
+The quality of a polymer can also be reduced by impurities, which are common when it is prepared by cheaper methods.
+We can testify to this through our own experience.
+Even though we’ve been pleased to find cheap filaments on some e-commerce websites, we’ve always ended up with low-quality products that leaked, cracked, smelled terrible, etc.

-Let’s talk about a less mentioned, yet very important part of filaments – the additives!
+Let’s talk about a less-mentioned but important part of filaments – the additives!
 The color of filaments alone suggests that they contain something more than just pure plastic.
-It is fascinating to explore the variety of enhancements that can be included in a filament and the effect that they have on its price.
+It is fascinating to explore the variety of enhancements that can be included in a filament and their effect on its price.

 Additives can also improve the physical properties of the product.
-A very important example is hardness, which can vary wildly even when we consider a single type of polymer.
+An important example is hardness, which can vary wildly even when considering a single polymer type.
 This is achieved by adding only small amounts of a necessary additive.
 But it’s by far not the only property that we can introduce!

 Other common additives include flame retardants and autoxidizing agents.
 The small amount of additives does not impact the stability of the polymer, yet it expands the possible applications of 3D printed products.
 How cool is that?!

-After extrusion, the filament is cut, packaged and sold not in bulk, but in single threads.
-It is necessary to wind every single filament onto a plastic spindle, which is called spooling.
-The spool adds to the weight quite a bit, which increases the amount of fuel required to ship them.
-It is also inefficient since the rolled up filaments contain a lot of air.
+After extrusion, the filament is cut, packaged, and sold, not in bulk but in single threads.
+It is necessary to wind every filament onto a plastic (or metal) spindle, called spooling.
+The spool adds to the weight quite a bit, increasing the fuel required to ship them.
+It is also inefficient since the rolled-up filaments contain a lot of air.
 This contributes to the price as well.

 We must also account for the size of the market.
 This is the concept known as the rule of supply and demand.
-3D printing is a fast growing, but still a niche market.
-This means that there aren’t many filament manufacturers, especially ones who would sell high quality products.
+For example, 3D printing is a fast-growing but still niche market.
+This means that there aren’t many filament manufacturers, especially ones who would sell high-quality products.
 The demand is increasing, but the production is expensive and low in volume – think of Tesla cars as another example.
-Thus, the manufacturers can ask for more money than for other polymer products, such as plastic spoons.
+Thus, the manufacturers can ask for more money than other polymer products, such as plastic spoons.

 From the reasons we have given, it may seem that compromising on the price of a filament will most likely result in a bitter surprise – and you would be right!
 Still, there are ways to get around this.
-Here are is a brief overview of the top 5 tips to lower 3D printing costs.
+So here is a brief overview of the top 5 tips to lower 3D printing costs.

 - Make sure to plan your project thoroughly.
 Not only that you will not overpay for unnecessarily expensive polymers, but you will end up using less.

 - Consider extruding your own 3D filaments from granulates.
-As seen in the table below, filaments are far more expensive than granulate they are made from.
+As seen in the table below, filaments are far more expensive than the granulates they are made from.

 - Recycle your products.
 This requires specialized equipment that reduces plastic products to granulate.

-Material, additives and production costs all add up to the final market value.
+Material, additives, and production costs all add to the final market value.
 But don’t worry; we have also given you several ways to reduce the cost of your 3D printing operation!
 Still, there is so much more to 3D printing!
-Be sure to check out further articles on our blog to learn more about specific types of filaments, extruders and recycling.
+Be sure to check out further articles on our blog to learn more about specific types of filaments, extruders, and recycling.